C2SM-RCM/CCLM2CMOR/README.rst

 After the processing you can concatenate the files to chunks by running the script again with the ``--chunk-var`` option.
 Add the option ``--remove`` to this call to delete the superfluent yearly files .

+**Examples**

+Process all variables fully declared in the variables table at all resolutions specified in the configuration file (entry *reslist*):

+``python cmorlight.py --all``

+Process precipitation (pr) and surface air pressure (ps) at a resolution of three hours (if declared in variables table for these variables) from 2006 to 2025 using 10 cores simultaneously for computing.
+Overwrite output if already existent:

+``python cmorlight.py -M 10 -s 2006 -e 2025 -v pr,ps -r 3hr -O``

+Concatenate all monthly files to chunks for all available variables and delete original files afterwards

+``python cmorlight.py --chunk-var --remove -r mon``

 **More optional features**